stormchaserroleplaying/stormchaserRPG/Spells/1/Transmutation/index.md

 *You are a one-person siege engine, hurling objects toward obstacles or foes.*

 Choose one object weighing 1 to 5 pounds within range that isn’t being worn or carried.
 The object flies in a straight line up to 90 feet in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
-If the object would strike a creature, make a spell attack against that creature vs its Dexterity defence.
+If the object would strike a creature, make a transmutation attack against that creature vs its Dexterity defence.
 On a hit, the object strikes the creature and stops moving.
 When the object strikes something, the object and what it strikes each take 3d8 bludgeoning damage.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the maximum weight of objects that you can target with this spell increases by 5 pounds, and the damage increases by 1d8, for each point of mana above the 1st.